unytics/bigfunctions/README.md

 ## 🚀 Deploy BigFunctions in your GCP project

-You can also deploy any bigfunction in your project.

-To deploy 'my_bigfunction' defined in file 'bigfunctions/my_bigfunction.yaml' folder simply call:
+You can also deploy any bigfunction in your project!
+To deploy *my_bigfunction* defined in *bigfunctions/my_bigfunction.yaml* file, simply call:

 ``` sh
 bigfun deploy my_bigfunction